This section explains the three URL fields that complete the payment flow: CallbackUrl, FailureCallbackUrl, and SuccessWebHookUrl.

 https://merchant.example.com/checkout/result/{id}

-2. Call the Get Payment Request API with that ID.
+idvalue from the path or query string. - Call the Get Payment Request API with that

 FailureCallbackUrl